TopologyMapping/network-security/LLM_classification_and_grouping/README.md

 - `<INPUT_FILE>` is the JSON file with the 'similars' and 'maybe_similars' groups.
 If this file does not exists, check the file 'openvas.py' and the function 'compare_similarity_openvas' to see how to create this file.
 - `<LLM_IP_PORT>` is the ip and port of the LLM model.
 It must be in the format: 'ip:port' like '1.2.3.4:5678'.
 - `<NUMBER_OF_FILES>` is the number of files to be compared.
 If the value is X, then X unique files will be compared with the 'similars' categorie, and X unique files will be compared with the 'maybe_similars' categorie.
-Choose a number that is big enough to have a good insight about the classification.
+Choose a number that is "big enough" to have a good insight about the classification.
+If only 5 files are classified, we do not have a good inference about the overall results for example.
+The default number of files to be sorted is 500, but this is an arbitrary value that can be changed.

 An example of how to run the code is:

-`python3 verify_code_similarity.py --input ./results/info_similarity_NVTS_openvas.json --ip_port 1.2.3.4:5678 --number_of_files_compared 500`
+`python3 verify_code_similarity.py --input ./results/info_similarity_NVTS_openvas.json --ip_port 1.2.3.4:5678 --number_of_files_compared 800`

 ## create_problems.py